Dolly Parton filmography

-Dolly Parton is an American country singer, songwriter and actress.
-She has appeared in twelve theatrically released films and has made over 400 appearances on television.
+Dolly Parton was an American country singer, songwriter and actress.
+She appeared in 12 theatrically released films and made over 400 appearances on television.

 Parton's first televised appearance was in 1956 on the Cas Walker Farm and Home Hour when she was 10 years old; she had previously appeared on Cas Walker's radio show.
 Her major television breakthrough came in 1967 when she was discovered by Porter Wagoner who had her join his weekly variety show, The Porter Wagoner Show.
 Parton appeared on 218 episodes of the show between 1967 and 1975 as a regular performer.
 Appearing on the show with Wagoner during this time is credited with helping to boost Parton to superstardom.

 Following her departure from Wagoner's weekly show, Parton transitioned into a more pop-oriented musical style in 1976 and 1977.
 During this time Parton starred in her own variety show Dolly!, which ran for one season.
 Parton's popularity exploded following a string of appearances on The Tonight Show with Johnny Carson beginning in 1977, and she went on to be prominently featured in numerous television specials, including ones headlined by Mac Davis and Cher, with whom she shared manager Sandy Gallin.

-In 1980 Parton made her theatrical film debut as Doralee Rhodes in 9 to 5.
+In 1980, Parton made her theatrical film debut as Doralee Rhodes in 9 to 5.
 She wrote the film's theme song, which was nominated for an Academy Award and a Grammy.
-In 1982 Parton appeared in The Best Little Whorehouse in Texas as Mona Stangley.
+In 1982, Parton appeared in The Best Little Whorehouse in Texas as Mona Stangley.
 She contributed two additional songs to the film's score, "Sneakin' Around" and "I Will Always Love You".
 The film and Parton herself were nominated for Golden Globes for Best Motion Picture (Comedy or Musical) and Best Actress in a Motion Picture (Comedy or Musical), respectively.
-In 1984 Parton starred in Rhinestone with Sylvester Stallone.
+In 1984, Parton starred in Rhinestone with Sylvester Stallone.
 The film was panned upon its release, and is generally regarded as a commercial and critical flop.
 However, the soundtrack yielded two top 10 hits for Parton, "Tennessee Homesick Blues" and "God Won't Get You".